midnxghtpulse/customer-segmentation-monte-carlo/README.md

 # customer segmentation with clustering and monte carlo simulation

+> note: this is an academic project from a couple of months ago. it was one of my first attempts at combining clustering techniques with monte carlo simulation, so i'm keeping it here as part of my learning process.

 academic data analysis project focused on customer segmentation using unsupervised learning techniques and stability analysis.

 ## overview